linuxwacom/gsetwacom/README.md

 will thus overwrite any other configuration.
 Likewise, xsetwacom configuration will be overwritten when mutter applies configuration based on the gsettings.

-However, because xsetwwacom bypasses mutter it can support any configuration supported by the xf86-input-wacom driver.
+However, because xsetwacom bypasses mutter it can support any configuration supported by the xf86-input-wacom driver.

-**xsetwaco cannot work under Wayland because it requires the xf86-input-wacom Xorg driver to manage the tablet device**
+**xsetwacom cannot work under Wayland because it requires the xf86-input-wacom Xorg driver to manage the tablet device**